What is Parkinson’s disease?

-Parkinson’s Disease is a progressive neurological condition that affects movements, such as talking, walking and writing.
+Parkinson’s Disease is a progressive neurological condition that affects movement.

 Who is affected?

-There are approximately 120,000 people in the UK with Parkinson’s disease with a further 10,000 (approx) people diagnosed each year.
+There are approximately 145,000 people in the UK with Parkinson’s disease.

 How we help

 We have provided funding to take forward research to optimise the use of Deep Brain Stimulation (DBS) in patients with Parkinson's disease and certain other neurological disorders.
 Professor Ludvic Zrinzo and colleagues at UCL Institute of Neurology and the National Hospital for Neurology and Neurosurgery have helped more than a thousand patients over the last 16 years.